 A freelance executive producer and editorial advisor for Radio 4 she specialises in original journalism for flagships like File on 4, 5Live Investigates and BBC1’s Panorama.
 She's also managed complex undercover investigations for programmes including the 10 O’Clock News.

 Becky is an award-winning audio and radio producer with 15 years experience.
-She began her radio career on the specialist music shows Gilles Petersen Worldwide for BBC Radio 1 and The Selector for The British Council.
+She works with us on series for Canon UK and CIPD and began her radio career on the specialist music shows Gilles Petersen Worldwide for BBC Radio 1 and The Selector for The British Council.

-Becky lectures on radio production and was recently commissioned by the Nike Foundation/Girl Effect to set up radio projects for young women in Rwanda and Malawi.
+Becky lectures on radio production and works with the Nike Foundation/Girl Effect to set up radio projects for young women in Rwanda and Malawi.